01324 625115

 Leadership

 The Air Training Corps offers many avenues for young people to develop and leadership is an important part of what we do.
-From simple team building activities to formal training courses and the grueling Junior Leaders course there are lots of opportunities to develop.
-If you make a positive contribution at your Squadron you may even be selected for promotion to a cadet non-commissioned officer.

 There are many other qualifications that can be earned during your time in the ATC, both as an Air Cadet or a Civilian member of staff.